MildMax/Animator/README.md

 --addShape()--
 Our addShape() method takes a Shape object and checks to see if a Shape already exists with the same name.
 If it does not, it adds the shape to the HashMap.
 If the shape does exist, it throws an exception.
 This helps maintain a unique set of shapes.
 Note, shapes may be added to the same layer; it is up to the user or the controller to determine how layers will be assigned.
 Shapes that exist on the same layer may clash based on the implementation of the view.
 Layer does not play into whether or not adding a shape is valid.

---removeShape()--
-Our removeShape() method takes a String shapeName and tries to find a value in the HashMap corresponding to the shapeName.
-If it does not exist, it throws an exception.
-Otherwise, it removes the shape with the associated name from the HashMap so it no longer exists in our Animator.

 --addTransformation()--
 Our addTransformation() method takes a String shapeName indicating the name of the shape the transformation should be added to and a Transformation to be added to the shape.
 If the shape does not exist, throws an exception.
 If the shape does exist, it checks to see if the shape already has a like transformation that occurs in the same time frame.
 If a transformation of the same type does exist in the same time frame, it throws an exception.
 Otherwise, it adds the Transformation to the Shape’s list of transformations.
 It then determines whether or not the end time of the transformation exceeds the current total number of ticks in the AnimationModelImpl, and if it does, sets the total number of ticks to the end time of the transformation.

---removeTransformation()--
-Our removeTransformation() method takes a String shapeName that indicates the Shape the transformation is on, a TransformationType that indicates the type of transformation, and the start and end times of the transformation to be removed.
-If the Shape as specified by shapeName doesn’t exist, it throws an exception.
-If the transformation does not exist, it throws an exception.
-Then, if the end value matches the total number of ticks in the AnimationModelImpl, it gets a list of all transformations, finds the transformation with the greatest end time, and sets the total number of ticks to that value.

 --getShapes()--
 Our getShapes() method returns a list of Shapes held in the AnimationModelImpl.
 The values in our Shapes are all final, so we do not create copies of the shapes as their attributes cannot be changed.
 We do place the Shapes into a new List so that the HashMap that holds the shapes cannot be modified outside of the class.
 This provides the user a way of looking at all the shapes inside the AnimationModelImpl.